aldencshaji/SKY130_RTL_Design_and_Synthesis_Workshop/README.md

 This particular workshop covers the various aspects of design in Verilog HDL both theoretically and practically with labs using open-source softwares through their VSD-IAT portal.
 Beginning with an introduction to digital design using Verilog HDL,it cover digital design steps that include design, functional simulation, test bench based validation of the design functionality and logic Synthesis with optimization.

-# 2. Prerequisites
-  - Require a Linux based OS and a host of open source EDA tools.
-  - Basic knowledge of Verilog HDL is required for better understanding.

-# 3. Day 1 - Introduction to Verilog RTL design and Synthesis
+# 2. Day 1 - Introduction to Verilog RTL design and Synthesis
-## 3.1.
+## 2.1.
 Design and Simulation flow

 **Simulation**:
      It is technique for applying different input stimulus to the design at different times to check if the RTL code behaves in an intended way.
 Here we are dealing with Digital design which is modelled using HDL (hardware description language) like VHDL,Verilog,System Verilog.